 Why Do Mother Dogs Sometimes Bite Their Young?

-As a mother Rottweiler dog (or any dog) nurses, weans, and pre-socializes her puppies, she may at times give a puppy a nip.
+As a mother Rottweiler dog (or any dog) nurses, weans, and pre-socializes her puppies, she may sometimes give a puppy a nip.

-This, like mother dogs that pick up their puppies by mouth to move them, is not the same as a bite to injure or kill.
+Like mother dogs that pick up their puppies by mouth to move them, this is not the same as a bite to injure or kill.
 We wrote a complete article about rottweiler bite force; click here to read.

 For instance, a Rottweiler puppy that doesn’t get the message that dinner hour is over and tries to approach and nurse one too many times may find itself on the receiving end of a sharp warning nip.